 2. Develop Optimal Eating Habits

-It’s clear that if you want to avoid weight gain, you have to eat right.
-What you put into your body directly impacts many of these weight gain hormones, as well as many others.
-Eat fresh, organic foods as often as you can.
+It’s particularly important to eat fresh, organic foods as often as you can, since the chemicals in food can throw hormonal balance off.
 At the very least, know what the “dirty dozen” are and buy those organic.

-Be sure to have some protein at each meal.
-I’ve come to believe that snacking between meals isn’t necessary unless you have blood sugar regulation issues.
-If you feel the need to snack, make sure it’s something that will sustain you rather than offer a quick boost followed by a crash that sends you back to the cupboards for another snack.
+Be sure to have some protein at each meal and snack.
+While I don’t think snacking between meals is necessary for everyone, if you need to have snacks, be sure to choose something that will sustain you.
+Many of the sugar and carbohydrate-filled snacks that are easy to grab offer offer a quick boost, but its soon followed by a crash that sends you back to the cupboards for another snack.

 Planning ahead is one of the best ways to keep yourself on track with healthy food choices.
-I know it can be difficult, but if you take some time on the weekend to cut vegetables for the week, you won’t find yourself running out for takeout at the end of the day.
-You can even prepare a whole meal that can be tossed into the crockpot when you know you have a busy day ahead.
-Because I travel a lot, I know it can be tough to find healthy choices while on the road or in the air.
-I always make sure I bring some with me.
+I know it can be difficult, but if you take some time on the weekend to cut vegetables for the week, or even prepare a whole meal that can be tossed into the crockpot when you know you have a busy day ahead, you won’t find yourself running out for takeout at the end of the day.
+I travel a lot, and because I know it can be tough to find healthy choices while on the road or in the air, I make sure I bring some with me.

 Your diet should be low in carbohydrates and include plenty of healthy fats, like nuts, avocado, or coconut oil.
 Limiting intake of both sugar and caffeine can help your hormones stay regulated and balanced.
 If you find yourself really struggling to avoid those comfort foods, I encourage you to look online for recipes made for a Keto diet.
 I’ve found amazing options, like cauliflower pizza, and even sweet treats.
 Because they’re made with xylitol, not sugar, your hormones won’t react to these the same way.